Condorcet method

 Example Condorcet method voting ballot.
 Blank votes are equivalent to ranking that candidate last.

-A Condorcet method (/kɒndɔrˈseɪ/; /fr/) is an election method that elects the candidate who wins a majority of the vote in every head-to-head election against each of the other candidates, whenever there is such a candidate.
-A candidate with this property, the pairwise champion or beats-all winner, is formally called the Condorcet winner or Pairwise Majority Rule Winner (PMRW).
+The Condorcet or majority-rule methods (/kɒndɔrˈseɪ/; /fr/) are a family of election systems that elect the majority-preferred (Condorcet) winner if one exists.
+A majority-preferred candidate is a candidate who would win a majority of votes in any head-to-head election against any opponent.
+In other words, they are a candidate who would win in any one-on-one race (one without spoilers).
 The head-to-head elections need not be done separately; a voter's choice within any given pair can be determined from the ranking.